 Severe weather and your insurance policy

 Severe weather continues to be a top cause of property insurance claims.
-According to Canadian Insurance Top Broker, Alberta alone in 2012 saw an estimated $730 million of property damage from severe weather.
 Many Canadians are not aware of what damage caused by severe weather is covered by their home insurance.

 Here is what to look for when reviewing your home insurance to ensure you’re covered for damage from severe weather: